Monogramm/docker-frappe-base/README.md

 Base Docker image to dockerize Frappe applications.

-This image is directly inspired by [BizzoTech/docker-frappe-base](https://github.com/BizzoTech/docker-frappe-base) but derived adds an alpine variation, like provided by [donysukardi/docker-frappe](https://github.com/donysukardi/docker-frappe).
+This image is directly inspired by [BizzoTech/docker-frappe-base](https://github.com/BizzoTech/docker-frappe-base) but adds an alpine variation, like provided by [donysukardi/docker-frappe](https://github.com/donysukardi/docker-frappe).

 :construction: **This image is still in development!**